umee-network/umee-ethereum-contracts/README.md

 # Umee Contracts v1

 This repository contains the smart contracts source code and markets configuration for Umee Protocol V1.
-The repository uses Docker Compose and Hardhat as development enviroment for compilation, testing and deployment tasks.
+The repository uses Docker Compose and Hardhat as development enviorment for compilation, testing and deployment tasks.

-## Kovan Contract Addresses (not final deployment, we still need to reploy some proxy contracts)
+## Kovan Contract Addresses (not final deployment, we still need to redeploy some proxy contracts)

 ```
 GATEWAY 0xE40C9719b770Ad3a8f1D239ADE8AB2B6654592D3